-Revenue-based grants from Government, HEFCE, the National College of Teaching and Leadership (NCTL) and HEKSS trusts are passed through the Income and Expenditure Account when the conditions relating to the grant have been satisfied (see 4, Recognition of Income above).
+Revenue-based grants from Government, the Office for Students (OfS), the Department for Education (DfE) and HEKSS trusts are passed through the Income and Expenditure Account when the conditions relating to the grant have been satisfied (see 4, Recognition of Income above).
 Grants or other contributions from Government and other bodies are accounted for using the performance model and are recognised in the financial statements when the conditions for their receipt have been complied with and there is reasonable assurance that the grant or contribution will be received.